leonoratech/questedu/.github/instructions/questadmin_instructions.instructions.md

 ## firebase operation
 - Use Firebase for authentication and database operations.
-- Use Firebase's Firestore for database operations.
 - Use Firebase's Authentication for user management.
 - Use Firebase's Storage for file uploads and downloads.
-- Use Firebase's Hosting for deploying the application.
 - when running Firebase operations use the following projectid questedu-cb2a4
+- use firebase-admin to perform server-side operations.
+- use firebase/firebase for client-side operations like authentication, password reset.

 ## Approach